Find Affordable College Courses

 New Britain, CT

-Charter Oak State College ranked #6 on this year’s Most Popular Criminal Justice & Corrections Bachelor’s Degree Schools in Connecticut list.
-Located in the large suburb of New Britain, Charter Oak State College is a public school with a small student population.
+Charter Oak State College came in at #6 in this year’s edition of the Most Popular Criminal Justice & Corrections Bachelor’s Degree Schools in Connecticut ranking.
+Located in the suburb of New Britain, Charter Oak State College is a public college with a small student population.

 About 30% of the students majoring in criminal justice at the school are women while 70% are male.